Burnett01/fs-capture/README.md

  * An error of type ``ENOENT`` will be supressed by the capture-processor, when file and folder are not found.

-  Instead an empty Array is forwarded to the 2nd parameter of the nodeback.
+  Instead, an empty Array is forwarded to the 2nd parameter of the nodeback.

   When using Promises, the ``.catch()`` handler will not be fired on ``ENOENT``.